Alliaceae and animal health

 III.
 Improvement of the intestinal epithelium

-The use of the OSCs present in garlic and onion causes the increase of the absorption surface and thickness of the intestinal mucosa.
-This improvement influences a multitude of beneficial processes for the animal such as nutrient absorption, defense against external pathogens and correct inflammatory respons
+The use of OSCs found in garlic and onion increases the absorptive surface area and thickness of the intestinal mucosa.
+This improvement influences a variety of beneficial processes for the animal, such as nutrient absorption, defense against external pathogens, and correct inflammatory responses.

 Fig. 3.
 The mucosal state of the colon of mice with colitis that consumed Garlicon is similar to that of healthy mice (negative control), unlike those animals with colitis that did not consume it (positive control) (Vezza et al., 2018).